Saturn Moon Tracker 2.3 Help

-This form enables you to generate a Postscript file showing the east-west motion of Saturnian satellites within a specified time period.
-The distance of each selected moon from the planet's axis is plotted in units of either arcsec or Saturnian radii.
-Positive values correspond to bodies on the "morning" (east) side of Saturn and negative values by the "evening" (west) side.
-In the diagram, the limbs of Saturn are indicated by a dark gray stripe down the middle.
-The locations of the rings can be added as bands in lighter gray.
+This form enables you to generate a diagram showing the east-west motion of the inner satellites of Saturn across the planet's disk.
+The distance of each selected moon from the planet's axis is plotted in units of either degrees or planetary radii.
+Positive values correspond to bodies on the "morning" side of the planet (moving toward the observer) and negative values by the "evening" side.
+In the diagram, the planetary limbs are indicated by a dark gray stripe down the middle.
+Optionally, the locations of the rings can be added as bands in lighter gray.
 Time increases downward on the plot.

 Change History